infocodify/MyTagHelper/README.md

 namespace TagHelpers
 {
-    public class MyTagHelpers : TagHelper
+    //MyTag will be the your own Tag Helper public class MyTagHelpers : TagHelper
     {
         public int Count { get; set; }

-        public override async Task ProcessAsync(TagHelperContext context, TagHelperOutput output) {
+        //Right Click on the TagHelper and Peek Definition, copy the abstract class and override public override async Task ProcessAsync(TagHelperContext context, TagHelperOutput output) {
             for (int i = 0; i < Count; i++)